 Samples were taken from the following locations:

 Sample B: South Africa, Mpumalanga Province, Three Rondavels, 100 m below the parking lot of the ‘Lowveld View’ near Leroro-A village.
 Inactive and on-surface eroded termite mound.
-Fist-sized sample was taken from near the tip below the surface.
+A fist-sized sample was taken from near the tip below the surface.
 The color of the mound was khaki, but the sample turned out to be a deep brownish-red when processed in Europe.
 There is no mix-up of samples A and B. The Color change of these two samples seems to be based on different humidity levels between South Africa and Austria.

 Sample processing